 These unregulated emotional responses can sit like coiled snakes, trained, armed and ready to strike at anything that comes within range, friend or foe.

-The symptoms may present in later life as depression, avoidant and self-defeating behaviours etc.
+The symptoms in hyperactivity may present in later life as depression, avoidant and self-defeating behaviours etc Eventually the mind or body decides it’s time for a timeout.

-Emotional addictions are complex and subtle, people subconsciously seek new “stress” or “chaos” or “activated” or “busy” or “hypervigilant” states as is matches their internal “perception of normality”.
-The external activity temporarily diverts attention from their underlying emotional needs which may have been on repeat cycles since childhood.
+Emotional addictions can be complex and subtle, people subconsciously seek new “stress” or “chaos” or “activated” or “busy” or “hypervigilant” states as it matches their internal “perception of normality”.
+The external activity temporarily diverts attention from their underlying emotional needs which may have been on a repeat cycle of emotions since childhood.

 “Stuck” means subconsciously never solving that coiled snake emotional behaviours and responses because they are constant diversion of attention goes onto new “tasks”, “ventures”, “stressors”, “events” that completely fill their immediate attention space, that should be used for healing.